wordofwarning/wordofwarning.org/current/2025/malandrajacks/index.md

 Queries: please contact <a href="https://homemcr.org/access-information-1mrc" target="_blank">HOME</a> on 0161 200 1500 or <mailto:access@homemcr.org>

 #### Artists
 Malandra Jacks are two artists making film, theatre, art installations, and sharing authentic stories.
-Importantly, their work offers a platform for communities who voices often go unheard and underrepresented…
+Importantly, their work offers a platform for communities whose voices often go unheard and are underrepresented…

 Chloe Malandra is a multidisciplinary freelance artist, whose skills range from film production and theatre making to drama and arts facilitation for all ages and abilities.
 She has a genuine belief that the arts are for everyone and carries this ethos through all of her work.

-Josh Wilkinson is a Manchester-based performer, arts facilitator, and filmmaker.
+Joshua Wilkinson is a Manchester-based performer, arts facilitator, and filmmaker.
 He produces short films with video production company, Modify.
-Josh regularly facilitates arts workshops across the UK, is a board member of Factory International, and former board member of Contact.
+Josh regularly facilitates arts workshops across the UK, is a board member of Factory International, and a former board member of Contact.

 KB?